junxit/us-congress-bills-112/bill.md

 >     - **(A)** heating to buildings; or
 >     - **(B)** heat required for industrial processes, agriculture, aquaculture, and other facilities.
 >   - **(2)** *Geothermal heat pump* The term geothermal heat pump means a system that provides heating and cooling by exchanging heat from shallow ground or surface water using—
->     - **(A)** a closed loop system, which transfers heat via buried or immersed pipes that contain a mix of water and antifreeze; or
+>     - **(A)** a closed loop system, which transfers heat viaby way of buried or immersed pipes that contain a mix of water and antifreeze; or
 >     - **(B)** an open loop system, which circulates ground or surface water directly into the building and returns the water to the same aquifer or surface water source.
->   - **(3)** *Large-scale application* The term large-scale application means an application for space or process heating or cooling for large entities, such as a large building, commercial district, residential community, or a large municipal, agricultural, or industrial project.
+>   - **(3)** *Large-scale application* The term large-scale application means an application for space or process heating or cooling for large entities with a name-plate capacity, expected resource, or rating of 10 or more megawatts, such as a large building, commercial district, residential community, or a large municipal, agricultural, or industrial project.
 >   - **(4)** *Secretary* The term Secretary means Secretary of Energy, acting through the Assistant Secretary for Energy Efficiency and Renewable Energy.
 > - **(d)** *Program*
 >   - **(1)** *In general* The Secretary shall establish a program of research, development, demonstration, and commercial application for geothermal heat pumps and the direct use of geothermal energy.